EvgenyNerush/jE/README.md

     cd doc
     doxygen doxygen.conf

 and then can be found in doc/html/index.html.
-See online version [here](https://evgenynerush.github.io/jE-doc/).
+See online version for OLD code (v 1.0.0) [here](https://evgenynerush.github.io/jE-doc/).

 ## Licence

 BSD-3

-## Acknowledgments

-Development of this code up to v1.0.0 was supported by the Russian Science Foundation through Grant No.  18-72-00121.